 The best way to prevent relapse is by being prepared:

-Information: during the holiday season it is suggested that the recovering person have prepared the necessary information in case they feel triggered or need help.
-They should have their sponsors phone number, the phone numbers of others in recovery, AA and NA meetings nearby, and recover-related literature.
+Information: during the holiday season it is suggested that the recovering person has prepared the necessary information in case they feel triggered or need help.
+They should have their sponsor’s phone number, the phone numbers of others in recovery, AA and NA meetings nearby, and recovery-related literature.

 Beverages: it is suggested that the recovering person bring their own drinks.
 This will allow the individual to have control over what they are served and what they drink.